 “What if I can’t make it to all the practices?”

 That’s ok!
 Rec League is a no pressure atmosphere that allows skaters to participate at their leisure, whether they’re looking for a fun, challenging workout, a place to meet cool, new people, or are wanting to improve their skills to play at the competitive level.
-For Primer, Group C and Group B, we offer the option to register for one or two practices a week with the ability to add on additional practice days throughout the session.
+For Primer, Intermediate, and Advanced, we offer the option to register for one or two practices a week with the ability to add on additional practice days throughout the session.
 There is no attendance requirement, but unfortunately we can’t offer refunds for missed practices.
 The most important thing is that all skaters are safe, and the only way the trainers will know you are safe is by observing you at practice.

 “Is childcare provided?”